genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 1. Click on the Data Type cell for **QUANTITY**, and select **Zoned Decimal** from the list.
 2. Click on the Length cell for **QUANTITY**, and type **8**

-For more information on Data Types look [here](../../AdvancedFeatures/MetaData/DataTypes.md)
+For more information see [Data Types](../../AdvancedFeatures/MetaData/DataTypes.md) in Advanced Features.

 ### Adding Output destination